8 Signs You’re Not Showing Your Dog Enough Affection

 According to Dr. Nelson, a study published by the journal Royal Society Open Science showed that some dog breeds act more independently than others, more closely resembling their wolf ancestors with their lack of dependence on humans.
 For example, Labradors were more likely than German Shepherds to look to their humans when solving puzzles.
 Czechoslovakian Wolf Dogs were even less likely to look to their humans, indicating a closer relationship to their wolf ancestors than both the Shepherds and the Labradors.
 Get a look at these other dogs that look like wolves.

 “Some dogs have an insatiable need for constant belly rubs and cuddles, while others are content after a few pats,” says Dr. Nelson.
 “Just like people, different dogs have different levels of need for affection, and they will let you know if they’re feeling neglected.”
 Of course, it’s not always easy to figure out what they’re trying to tell us.
 That’s why we’ve compiled this list of signs that your dog probably needs some TLC.
+Once you’re at it, here are some telltale signs that will confirm your dog loves you back.

 Chewing on your shoes is his favorite hobby